Departmental bursaries for undergraduate and postgraduate study

 Allocation

-Outcomes will be communicated to applicants individually during the bursary scheme window.
-If funds are fully exhausted, before the deadline, a waiting list will operate (in case an awardee should withdraw).
+The outcome will be communicated individually to each applicant shortly after the application has been reviewed.
+If funds are fully exhausted a waiting list may operate (in case an awardee should withdraw).

 Duration and future applications